nuxt-modules/mdc/README.md

     In a Nuxt application, this means that setting `immediate: false` on any `useAsyncData` or `useFetch` calls would _prevent_ the parent `MDCRenderer` from waiting and the parent would potentially resolve before the child components have finished rendering, causing hydration errors or missing content.

+### Simple Example: Async Component

+Your nested components can utilize top-level `async setup()` as part of their lifecycle, such as awaiting data fetching before allowing the parent component to resolve.
+See the code in the playground [`AsyncComponent` component](/playground/components/global/AsyncComponent.vue) as an example, and to see the behavior in action, check out the playground by running `pnpm dev` and navigating to the `/async-components` route.

-### Example: MDC "snippets"
+### Advanced Example: MDC "snippets"

 To demonstrate how powerful these nested async block components can be, you could allow users to define a subset of markdown documents in your project that will be utilized as reusable "snippets" in a parent document.

 You would create a custom block component in your project that handles fetching the snippet markdown content from the API, use `parseMarkdown` to get the `ast` nodes, and render it in its own `MDC` or `MDCRenderer` component.

-See the code in the playground [`PageSnippet` component](/playground/components/global/PageSnippet.vue) as an example, and to see the behavior in action, check out the playground by running `pnpm dev` and navigating to the `/async-components` route.
+See the code in the playground [`PageSnippet` component](/playground/components/global/PageSnippet.vue) as an example, and to see the behavior in action, check out the playground by running `pnpm dev` and navigating to the `/async-components/advanced` route.

 ### Handling recursion